IgniteUI/help-topics/topics/09_JavaScript Excel Library/01_Using/JavaScript_Excel_Library_Worksheet_Level_Sorting.md

 # Worksheet level Sorting

-Before you can take advantage of the features in the Excel assembly, you will need to create a Workbook object.
-You can do this by either reading an existing Microsoft® Excel® file, as explained in the How Do I... topic: Read an Excel File into a Workbook or you can create a blank workbook.
+Before you can take advantage of the features in the JavaScript Excel Library, you will need to create a [Workbook](%%jQueryApiUrl%%/ig.excel.Workbook "Link to the Web API Reference Guide to the Workbook member.") object.
+You can do this by either reading an existing Microsoft® Excel® file, as explained in the How Do I... topic: [Read an Excel File into a Workbook](JavaScript-Excel-Library-Read-an-Excel-2007-XLSX-File-Into-a-Workbook.html "Explains how to read and excel file into a workbook.") or you can create a blank workbook.
 When you create a blank workbook, before writing it to a file, you must add at least one worksheet.

-For worksheet level object we we added sorting.
+For the worksheet level object we added sorting.
 Sorting is done by setting a sorting condition on a worksheet level object on either column or row.
 You can sort columns or rows in ascending or descending order.

-The sort conditions in a sheet are only reapplied when sort conditions are added, removed, modified, or when the [reapplySortConditions](%%jQueryApiUrl%%/ig.excel.WorksheetSortSettings#methods: reapplySortConditions "Link to the Web API Reference Guide to the reapplySortConditions member.") method is called on the sheet.Columns or rows will be sorted within the region.
+The sort conditions in a sheet are only reapplied when sort conditions are added, removed, modified, or when the [reapplySortConditions](%%jQueryApiUrl%%/ig.excel.WorksheetSortSettings#methods: reapplySortConditions "Link to the Web API Reference Guide to the reapplySortConditions member.") method is called on the sheet.
+Columns or rows will be sorted within the region.
 'Rows' is the default sort type.

 ## Property settings